Dr. Jennifer Miller, PT, DPT: Expert Physical Therapist and Pelvic Health Specialist

 Heavy sleepers should look for a thick, firm mattress to support their weight for years to come.
 It also doesn’t hurt to look for beds with edge support and cooling technologies to get the most comfortable, undisturbed sleep.

-We recommend heavy sleepers stick to all-foam or hybrid beds, as they offer more cushioning and healthy support than most innerspring alternatives.
+We recommend heavy sleepers stick to all-foam models or hybrid beds, as they offer more cushioning and healthy support than most innerspring alternatives.

 If your night’s sleep needs an upgrade, consider an adjustable bed frame.
 Whether you need to get better rest, change sleeping positions, or just want something to make watching TV before bed more enjoyable, these high-tech bed frames fit the bill.

 Equipped with head and foot articulation, adjustable beds let you find the best angle to doze off.
 Many people love them because they promote better spinal alignment and offer exceptional pain relief.
 Plus, many bed frames feature a “snore” button elevating you to the perfect angle for peaceful, quiet shut-eye.
+This can also be helpful for people with chronic lung or heart issues.

 Adjustable beds used to be reserved for hospital rooms and the elderly, but now, people of all ages are taking advantage of their sleep-enhancing benefits.
 There are hundreds of different adjustable frames sold— some feature just the basic head and foot articulation while others are decked out in a number of fun features.